Willamette Leadership Academy: History and Academics

 The Willamette Leadership Academy is a 501 c 3 non-profit organization.
 WLA is accredited through the NAAS and Oregon Dept of Education.
 All teachers are highly qualified and certified.
-All the PYCO Academies are recognized as TIER-ONE schools by the US Armed Forces.

-PYCO opened in 1993 as an after school program.
-PYCO soon developed units in Medford, Cottage Grove, Eugene and Salem.
-In 1997 PYCO developed an alternative education program.
-In 2000 PYCO was one of the first 5-year charter schools to open.
-In 2003 PYCO moved from Eugene to Veneta under the Fern Ridge School District and opened Willamette Leadership Academy.
+PYCO originally opened Willamette Leadership Academy but as of 2021, WLA is independent of PYCO.

 In 2012, the charter was taken up by Springfield Public Schools and all grades moved to the former Goshen Elementary building in Eugene.

-In 2013, grades 6–8 split off and the newly created Battalion 2 moved into the old Mohawk Elementary building in Springfield.
+In 2013, grades 6–8 split off, and the newly created Battalion 2 moved into the old Mohawk Elementary building in Springfield.

+In 2021, both battalions merged once again into the Goshen building.
+WLA no longer owns the Mohawk location.

 Willamette Leadership Academy currently serves multiple counties with students attending from Drain to Lebanon and Walterville to Veneta.
-WLA employs approximately 50 staff members.
+WLA employs approximately 40 staff members.

-WLA High School is located at 34020 B Street, Eugene, OR 97405.
+WLA is located at 34020 B Street, Eugene, OR 97405.

-WLA Middle School is located at 91166 Sunderman Road, Springfield, OR 97478.
+Staff

+At WLA, there are many staff members dedicated to keeping the education environment a good one.
+Unlike most schools, WLA employs staff members known as Staff NCOs.
+An NCO stands for Non-Commissioned Officer in the military.
+All NCOs at WLA are former or current members of at least one branch of the United States Armed Forces.
+By cadets (students), they are referred to as "MSG" (Master Sergeant), "1SG" (First Sergeant, "SGM" (Sergeant Major), etc.

+The teachers who teach academic classes are known as Officers.
+By cadets, they are referred to as sir or ma'am.
+Their ranks include Second Lieutenant (2LT), First Lieutenant (1LT), Captain (CPT), Major (MAJ), Lieutenant Colonel (LTC), Colonel (COL), and General (GEN).

+There are also Special Education teachers who are known as WOs (Warrant Officers).
+These are ranks that fall somewhere in between NCO ranks and Officer ranks.

+The current principal of WLA is Colonel Kate Klontz.
+The School's administration team on campus includes the following staff members: General Nunez, LTC Migliaccio, CSM Brainard, and Master Gunnery Sergeant.

+Cadet Ranks

+The following is a list of cadet ranks in order of lowest to highest.